 All Hail the First U.S. Capital of Gastronomy

 How do you get named a World City of Gastronomy and added to the UNESCO Creative Cities Network?
 Have a long history of quality food!
 While Tucson’s desert location makes this accolade unexpected to some, the award is unsurprising to those who know about the region’s 4,000-year history of agriculture.
 Take a Marana Gastronomy Tour to learn about the ancient Sonoran foods and their influence on today’s cuisine.
 Looking for some of the best places to eat in Tucson?
-Enjoy a boozy brunch with Roasted Veggi Beni, Avo & Herb Toast, or Green Chile French Toast at Prep & Pastry.
+Enjoy a boozy brunch with Poblano Verde Beni, Guac Toast, or Monte Cristo at Prep & Pastry.
 Order authentic Neapolitan-inspired pizza at Fiamme Pizza.
 Or head to Tumerico to sample plant-based Mexican food on a menu that changes daily!

 There’s Nightlife for Everyone

 Tucson also has lots of fun things to do after dark!
 From casual breweries to packed college clubs, there’s a nightlife experience for all interests.
-Get in touch with honky-tonk culture at The Maverick with live country music, dance lessons, and football viewing parties.
+Get in touch with honky-tonk culture at The Maverick with live country music and dance lessons.
 Experience a unique night out with telescopes and galaxy-themed cocktails at the solar-powered Sky Bar.
-Stop by LGBTQ favorite IBT’s for dancing, karaoke, and drag shows each week.
+Stop by LGBTQ favorite IBT’s for dancing, karaoke, and drag shows every week.
 Visit Hi Fi to hear the latest DJ spin, see live music, go dancing, or try an adult milkshake.
-Or if you’re looking for something a little different, attend a comedy show, see Flamenco dancing, or catch a touring concert series at the Fox Tucson Theatre.
+Or if you’re looking for something a little different, attend a comedy show, see Mexican cinema, or catch a touring concert series at the Fox Tucson Theatre.

 Moving to Tucson?
-Extra Space Storage has easily accessible storage facilities throughout the Tucson metro that can help make the transition easier.
+Extra Space Storage has convenient storage facilities throughout the Tucson metro that can help make the transition easier.
 Find self storage near you!